 - the National Student Survey (NSS) in the final year

 The Head of Department, Professor Jeremy Smith, is also happy to hear thoughts from you regarding all operations within the Department.
-You may reach him via email: firstname.lastname@example.org or via his PA Gill Gudger: G.E.Gudger@warwick.ac.uk.
+You may reach Jeremy via email: firstname.lastname@example.org or via the PA to the Head of Department/Executive Officer Gill Gudger: G.E.Gudger@warwick.ac.uk.

 The Department strives to offer every student the best possible experience and it is your feedback that will enable us to continually improve.

 There may be occasions during your time in the Department when things may not work out quite as you would wish or something may go wrong.
 We are very receptive to resolving any issues you may experience.
 The difference between providing the Department with feedback and making a complaint is sometimes misunderstood.
 We define a complaint as "an expression of significant or sustained dissatisfaction where a student seeks action to resolve the problem."

 - the quality and standard of service we provide, including teaching and learning provision

 - inappropriate behaviour by a staff member, student or individual associated with the University

 - failure of the University to follow an appropriate administrative or academic process.

 Under the University's procedure, a complaint is not classed as: